magdalenapola/automationpractice/README.md

 # Automated Web Tests Project
 ## About The Project
 This repository was created as a final project for softwre testing with intro to automation course I have participated in.
-It contains few simple test automatizations for [Automation Practice](http://automationpractice.com/index.php) website.
+It contains few simple test automations for [Automation Practice](http://automationpractice.com/index.php) website.

 ### Built With
 * Java v.18.0.1.1